briansunter/graph/site/src/content/logseq/issue-7.md

 He has a story where he would eat lunch with other scientists from different fields at Bell Labs:

 > I started asking, “What are the important problems of your field?“ And after a week or so, “What important problems are you working on?”
-And after some more time I came in one day and said, “If what you are  is not important, and if you don’t think it is going to lead to something important, why are you at Bell Labs working on it?“ I wasn’t welcomed after that; I had to find somebody else to eat with!
+And after some more time I came in one day and said, “If what you are doing is not important, and if you don’t think it is going to lead to something important, why are you at Bell Labs working on it?“ I wasn’t welcomed after that; I had to find somebody else to eat with!

 When pressed, many of his fellow scientists admitted they didn’t believe the problems they were working on were significant.